Save big (up to $1,875) on small business tools with our free membership, business.com+

 2. It gives employees control over their benefits.

-Every employee is unique, and benefits should reflect that.
-An unhealthy older employee with a large family will want different benefits than a young, healthy, single employee laden with student debt.
-In MetLife’s Employee Benefit Trends study, 79 percent of employees said they want benefits tailored to their life stages, positions and personal circumstances.
-Flexible benefits plans allow your employees to choose only the benefits that are relevant to them.
+Each employee has distinct needs.
+An older employee with health concerns and family responsibilities requires different benefits than a recent graduate managing student loans.
+According to MetLife’s 2024 Employee Benefit Trends study, 79 percent of employees want benefits customized to their life circumstances, career level and personal needs.
+Flexible plans enable employees to select benefits that directly support their current priorities.

 “Flexible benefits empower employees to ensure their organization is meeting their professional and personal needs,” Yudhishthu said.
 “Employees want to feel their employer is investing in them, and flexible plans are a great way to do exactly that.